-Following the government’s commitment towards water and sanitation, much human and financial resources have been allocated towards the national programmes.
-As per the reports, (http://sanitation.indiawaterportal.org/english/node/3234), the financial allocation under rural sanitation programme for the financial year 2015-2016 witnessed a hike of 27 per cent (Rs.
-3,625 crore) from the last year.
-Interestingly the centre’s overall contribution towards Ministry of Drinking Water and Sanitation (MoDWS) has been almost halved, from INR 12,107 crores to INR 6,224 crores.
+Following the government’s commitment towards water and sanitation, many human and financial resources have been allocated towards the national programmes.
+As per the reports, (http://sanitation.indiawaterportal.org/english/node/3234), the financial allocation under rural sanitation programme for the financial year 2015-2016 witnessed a hike of 27 percent (Rs.
+3,625 crores) from the last year.
+Interestingly the centre’s overall contribution towards the Ministry of Drinking Water and Sanitation (MoDWS) has been almost halved, from INR 12,107 crores to INR 6,224 crores.
 The decrease in overall government funding has been synergized with the tax exemptions for corporations willing to spend their CSR funds over the Swacch Bharat and Clean Ganga missions (http://www.firstpost.com/business/budget-2015-100-tax-exemption-for-cont…).

-Currently the most large-scale and extensive surveys conducted in India, capturing data on water, sanitation and hygiene, is based upon stand-alone indicators.
+Currently, the most large-scale and extensive surveys conducted in India, capturing data on water, sanitation, and hygiene, is based upon stand-alone indicators.
 However, the indicators, though exhaustive as stand-alone concepts, have not been visualized as a composite whole.
-In simpler terms one can find the data for key sanitation indicators such as; availability of toilet within household premises as the sole representative indicator.
+In simpler terms one can find the data for key sanitation indicators such as; availability of toilets within household premises as the sole representative indicator.
 In continuation, one would also find indicators on drinking water facilities and hygiene practices for the same household.
 But a univariate analysis, as in case of most studies, do not provide the researchers/implementers with a composite understanding of the situation.
-The resulting report is thus lengthy, exhaustive and would requires additional efforts to be simplified and made representable to the larger audience.
+The resulting report is thus lengthy, exhaustive and would require additional efforts to be simplified and made representable to the larger audience.

-The above mentioned methodological limitation can be regarded a classical case faced by several constructs.
+The above-mentioned methodological limitation can be regarded a classical case faced by several constructs.
 In the world of programme planning and intervention there are no individual/decisive indicators, but a plethora of so.
-Hence, one needs to create composite score-cards, indexes and clubbed scores in order to effectively monitor its progress.
-Based on the same principle the world witnessed the rise of Human Development Index as one of the most quoted composite scores.
+Hence, one needs to create composite score-cards, indexes, and clubbed scores in order to effectively monitor its progress.
+Based on the same principle the world witnessed the rise of the Human Development Index as one of the most quoted composite scores.
 Local examples such as the National Air Quality Index can be viewed as manifestations of this principle.